 - Beware of attachments.
-E-mail attachments are the most common vector for malicious software.
+Email attachments are the most common vector for malicious software.
 When you get a message with an attachment, delete it unless you are expecting it and are certain it is legitimate.
 If you’re not sure, call the sender at a number you know is legitimate to check.

 - Confirm identities.
 Phishing messages can look official.
-Cybercriminals steal organization and company identities, including email addresses, logos, and URLs that are close to the links they're trying to imitate.
+Cybercriminals steal organization and company identities, including email addresses, logos, and URLs, that are close to the links they're trying to imitate.
 There's nothing to stop them from impersonating the university, financial institutions, retailers, a wide range of other service providers, or even someone you know.

 - Trust your instincts.
-If you get a suspicious message that claims to be from an agency or service provider, use your browser to manually locate the organization online and contact them via the website, e-mail, or telephone number that you looked up – not what was provided in the message.
+If you get a suspicious message that claims to be from an agency or service provider, use your browser to manually locate the organization online and contact them via the website, email, or telephone number that you looked up – not what was provided in the message.

 - Take your time.
-If a message states that you must act immediately or lose access, do not comply.
+If a message states that you must act immediately or you will lose access, do not comply.
 Phishing attempts frequently threaten a loss of service unless you do something.
 Cybercriminals want you to react without thinking; an urgent call to action makes you more likely to cooperate.

 - Don't click links in suspicious messages.
 If you don't trust the email, text message, or post, don't trust the links in it either.
 Beware of links that are hidden by URL shorteners or text like "Click Here."
 They may link to a phishing site or a form designed to steal your username and password.